 - Fast NAS performance when coupled with an external storage device

-- Expensive, fluctuating Wi-Fi speeds, range could be better
+- Expensive, fluctuating Wi-Fi speeds, range could be better, no 160MHz support

 - Mobile app requires a login account with Linksys to work